Open To The Public

 Summary of Our Journey

-Part of All4Paws Mission is “to support community spay/neuter initiatives that reduce unwanted dog and cat populations…”.
-Currently All4Paws rents local veterinary surgery facilities and transports animals 80 miles each way for spay/neuter surgery.
-Acknowledging that this limited spay/neuter capacity limited what All4Paws could do, the All4Paws Board made a decision in 2019 to pursue our own surgery facility.
+Currently, All4Paws rents local veterinary surgery facilities and transports animals 80 miles each way for spay/neuter surgery.
+Acknowledging that this limited spay/neuter capacity limited what All4Paws could do, the All4Paws Board decided in 2019 to pursue our surgery facility.
 The result of initial efforts was the purchase of property adjacent to All4Paws campus.
 The next step was to develop a clinic layout based on published guidelines.
-This resulted in a 2500 sq ft building having an estimated total cost of $700,00.
-Knowing this would be hard to fund, the process started over assuming a 500 sq ft facility would work.
+This resulted in a 2500 sq. ft. building having an estimated total cost of $700,00.
+Knowing this would be hard to fund, the process started over assuming a 500 sq. ft. facility would work.
 This thought process led us to a company Clinic In A Can that produces medical clinics from recycled shipping containers.
 While they had never built a veterinary clinic, together we developed our Spay/Neuter Clinic In A Can.
-Because of the novelty of the idea, we entered the idea in Petco Foundation and Jackson Galaxy Project annual INNOVATION SHOWDOWN Competition, a shark type competition funding innovative ideas.
-The result was we became one of three finalists and ultimately were awarded $230,000 for our idea.
-The total estimated cost of the facility is $288,786.42 and we need an additional $58,000 to fund our clinic.
+Because of the novelty of the idea, we entered the idea in the Petco Foundation and Jackson Galaxy Project annual INNOVATION SHOWDOWN Competition, a ‘shark-tank’ type competition funding innovative ideas.